TheSillyBoi/turbine/README.md

 - `0x1` -> Screen

 ### Status Flags

-Aren't to be confused with argument flags for instructions.
-These are the different statuses that the status register can hold.

 - `0x0` -> `CMP_EQUAL_TO`     -> When `CMP` finds both registers equal to each other
 - `0x1` -> `CMP_GREATER_THAN` -> When `CMP` finds register a greater than b